 In Estonia, we have decided to create a new legal entity to manage all military equipment and materials procurement from 2017.
 This will pursue obtaining better value for money.
 This new agency will also have the role of looking at opportunities to secure cost efficiency benefits by purchasing equipment jointly with the Nordic and Baltic countries.
 Estonia will spend €1 billion (US $ 1.1 billion), or perhaps even more, on defense procurement by 2020.

-How would you describe the state of Estonia’s political, security and economic relationship with Russia?
+How would you describe the state of well-being of Estonia's political, security and economic relationship with Russia?
+Does the present state of relations make you more or less confident about the prospects for improving stability and predictability in the Baltic region as a whole?

 The current state of affairs is quite sad in this 21st century world.
 Estonia always knew where it belonged in the 1990s.
 We belonged in the West.
 That was and is our identity in a value-based Northern European democracy with all the freedoms that go with this.
 This was a natural thing for us.